Search

 Back to top

 The treatment of hypothenar hammer syndrome begins by avoiding those activities that caused the syndrome.
 Other treatments may include smoking cessation (smoking affects blood circulation), use of padded protective gloves, and avoiding the cold.
 Certain drugs will help to restore the blood flow.
-For some cases surgery may be necessary.
+In some cases, surgery may be necessary.

 How can we prevent hypothenar hammer syndrome?